-The word sustainable is often thrown around to mean something that is simply environmentally friendly.
+The word sustainability is often misunderstood, but here at Heartwood Builders, it is central to the way we build and why we build.
+Sustainability, as a term, is often thrown around to mean something that is simply environmentally friendly.
 While this is often accurate, there is a lot more to unpack from the term.
-The word sustainable today is inextricably tied to the idea of being environmentally sustainable, but this didn’t begin until about the 1960s.
+Today, this term is inextricably tied to the idea of being environmentally sustainable, but this didn’t begin until about the 1960s.
 It was during this time that social movements concerned about the abuse of resources and the state of the environment became a more wide-spread concept.
 The idea of considering future resources, however, has been present for much longer than that and is part of the survival instinct.
 Before the mid 20th century, however, the word sustainability was taken to mean in its original sense—from the Latin— to ‘keep going.’
 And this definition is still very much central to how Heartwood Homes approaches their home building.

 Custom Homes That Endure and Live On

 Heartwood Homes has been building custom homes for two generations.
 During that time, the world has changed tremendously.
 We went from fearing the Y2K fiasco (which never happened), using Blackberries to highly-sophisticated smartphones, sporadic dial-up internet to a ubiquitous indispensable need for wifi connection.
 Let us not forget the return to space, electric cars,the delivery of any good you can imagine to your front door in 2 days or less.
 Throughout all that time, we have been building homes created through a collaborative process with homeowners with the best design, materials, and architecture adaptive for the Northwest region.